-A printable user's guide is on the Audioscan CD-ROM supplied with a new instrument or mailed as a software update.
+A printable electronic user's guide always accompanies Audioscan software.
 A .pdf file viewer, such as Acrobat Reader (5.0 or higher) or Foxit Reader is required to view the User's Guide.
 Foxit Reader is supplied on the CD-ROM.